xanderdunn/BlueSteel/README.md

 let serialized: [Byte]? = NSUUID().toAvro().encode(uuidSchema)
 ```
 Hey presto!
 We now have a byte array representing an NSUUID serialized to Avro according to the fixed schema provided.
 Okay, so the example above is maybe a little bit too simple.
 Let's take a look at a more complex example.
-Suppose we have a record schema as follows:"
+Suppose we have a record schema as follows:

 ```JSON
 {